Takin' off from the Great White North?

 For a GMA printable wallet card, click here.

-Out-of-country medical coverage is included as part of the Great-West Life benefits package, but you should check the plan maximum for your benefit class before travelling.
+Out-of-country medical coverage is included as part of the Canada Life benefits package, but you should check the plan maximum for your benefit class before travelling.
 Retired members are STRONGLY recommended to purchase additional individual travel insurance.

 Out-of-country coverage applies to sudden, unexpected injuries or an acute episode of disease and covers such necessities as treatment by physicians, prescription medication, etc. and values are subject to reasonable and customary limits.
 For more detailed information, review the plan booklet.